 Their shared vision of parenting cuts through questions of biology, traditional structure and roles, to focus on the thing that matters – love.

 “For some people, biology is everything in parenting – to me though, it means nothing,” Raechel says.
 What does matter is care and acceptance, both within the family and the larger community.

 Increased visibility is one of the first steps towards that acceptance, and the updating of Australia’s Marriage Act 1961 on 9 December 2017, to allow marriage equality for all, was a huge pole vault in the right direction.

 Now, Raechel is hoping to add another stair with her latest project – she is currently co-editing a book on non-biological parenting, and hoping that it will raise the volume for a group whose voices have hitherto been faint.

-“I felt it was necessary because same sex families are open to growing in different ways, including adoption and surrogacy – but the voice of the non-biological parent was limited in the queer community,” she said.
+“I felt it was necessary because same sex families are open to growing in different ways, including adoption and surrogacy – but the voice of the non-biological parent was limited in the queer community,” she says.
 “At the same time, there are so many families blazing trails in this space, across the world, so this is timely, necessary and relevant.”

 The book, due out at the end of 2020, will present a plethora of the perspectives and experiences of non-biological families from across the globe.